SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     -> closure()
     <- 0 10

-There are two different variables both named ``a``, the one in the surrounding scope and the one inside the closure's scope, but only one variable named ``b``.
+There are two different things named``a``, the variable in the surrounding scope and the constant inside the closure's scope, but only one variable named ``b``.
-The inner ``a`` is initialized with the value of the outer ``a`` when the closure is created.
+The ``a`` in the inner scope is initialized with the value of the ``a`` in the outer scope when the closure is created, but their values are not connected in any special way.
-This means that the change to the value of ``a`` in the outer scope does not effect the value of ``a`` in the inner scope, nor would changes to ``a`` inside the closure effect the value of ``a`` outside the closure.
+This means that the change to the value of ``a`` in the outer scope does not effect the value of ``a`` in the inner scope, nor do changes to ``a`` inside the closure effect the value of ``a`` outside the closure.
 In contrast, there is only only one variable named ``b`` --- the ``b`` in the outer scope --- so changes from inside or outside the closure are visible in both places.

+..
+[Contributor 6004] also describes the destinction as "capturing the variable, not the value" but he notes that we don't have a rigorous definition of capturing a variable in Swift
+   (unlike some other languages)
+   so that description's not likely to be very helpful for developers.

-This distinction is not visible when the captured variable or constant has reference semantics, because capturing by reference and by value both allow the changes to be visible in both scopes.
+This distinction is not visible when the captured variable has reference semantics.
+For example, in the code below, there are still two things named ``x``, a variable in the outer scope and a constant in the inner scope, but because of reference semantics they both refer to the same object.

 .. testcode:: capture-list-reference-semantics